 Is Africa ready for independence?
-When this question was proposed as topic on NBC's "THE NATION'S FUTURE" debate of April 15th 1961, just before Zambian independence, there were two responses; no, from the colonial representative at the time, and yes, from Kenneth Kaunda of Zambia.
+When this question was proposed as topic on NBC's "THE NATION'S FUTURE" debate of April 15th1961, just before Zambian independence, there were two responses; no, from the colonial representative at the time, and yes, from Kenneth Kaunda of Zambia.
 J. Freire d'Andrade, an attaché to the Portuguese embassy in Washington on behalf of the colonial powers was emphatic in objecting to the granting of independence to African nations at the time.
-The basis for his objection was, as he argued, that "many countries in Africa are not ready for independence because of the fact that they do not think as we do and have different conception of progress than ourselves".1 His response embodies and reflects Western dehumanizing perception of the African, the kind behind Lucien Levy-Bruhl Primitive Mentalite and the Hegelian assertion that the African is incapable of transcending self to posit the existence of a Being; "so that the knowledge of an absolute Being, an Other and a Higher that his individual self, is entirely wanting".2 In fact, Mogobe B. Ramose in his work, African Philosophy through Ubuntu, captures the basis of the colonialists' disposition towards the African when he restates Aristotelian belief thus; "man is a rational animal" was not spoken of the African, the Amerindian and the Australasians: all the indigenous peoples of their respective countries from time immemorial...."3 His postulation is that;
+The basis for his objection was, as he argued, that "many countries in Africa are not ready for independence because of the fact that they do not think as we do and have different conception of progress than ourselves".
+His response embodies and reflects Western dehumanizing perception of the African, the kind behind Lucien Levy-Bruhl PrimitiveMentaliteand the Hegelian assertion that the African is incapable of transcending self to posit the existence of a Being; "so that the knowledge of an absolute Being, an Other and a Higher that his individual self, is entirely wanting".
+2 In fact, Mogobe B. Ramose in his work, African Philosophy through Ubuntu, captures the basis of the colonialists' disposition towards the African when he restates Aristotelian belief thus; "man is a rational animal" was not spoken of the African, the Amerindian and the Australasians: all the indigenous peoples of their respective countries from time immemorial...."
+His postulation is that;

 Aristotle's definition of man was deeply inscribed in the social ethos of those communities and societies which undertook the so called voyages of discovery apparently driven by innocent curiosity.
 But it is well known that either by accident or design these voyages changed into violent colonial incursions.
-These incursions, unjustifiable under all principles of the theory of the just war, have had consequences which are still with us today.4 had "often refused to even consider African thought as potentially philosophical".5 G.T.
+These incursions, unjustifiable under all principles of the theory of the just war, have had consequences which are still with us today.

+The basis for the western incursion into the African continent was purely racial and cultural obliteration.
+Driven by this spirit, it was convenient for them to deny, on one hand, consciousness to the African.
+Richard A. Wright reports that non-African scholars had "often refused to even consider African thought as potentially philosophical".
+5G.T.
 Basden makes this refusal explicit in his Among the Ibos of Nigeria, while asserting that, "the word "morality" has no significance in the Ibo vocabulary.
-On the other hand, where the natives have remained untouched by outside influence there is nothing exactly corresponding to the "social evil" of European life".6 This has come to spell out the convenience with which some Western scholars tend to point out Placid Tempel's Bantu Philosophy, as an example of such an attempt to illumine the untutored African mind by benevolent Europeans.
-This initial denial necessarily graduated into the second; the denial of the humanity of the African.
-A South African real estate agent, Penny Sparrow succinctly posits this mindset when she postulates thus; "from now, I shall address the blacks of South Africa as monkeys as I see the cute little wild monkeys do the same pick drop and litter".7 D. A. Masolo summerizes the foregoing in these words; "western attitude had started as a mere cultural bias, supported loosely by a racist orthodox biblical ideology.
-But it gradually grew into a formidable two-pronged historical reality: slavery and slave trade on one hand, and academic expressions on the other".8 We had earlier shown the obviousness of this in the decades of colonial occupation of the continent with its accompanying atrocities and doubts about African philosophy.
+On the other hand, where the natives have remained untouched by outside influence there is nothing exactly corresponding to the "social evil" of European life".
+This has come to spell outthe conveniencewith which some Western scholars tend topoint out Placid Tempel's Bantu Philosophy, as an example of such an attempt to illumine the untutored African mind by benevolent Europeans.
+This initial denial necessarily graduatedinto the second; the denial of the humanity of the African.
+A South African real estate agent, Penny Sparrow succinctly posits this mindset when she postulates thus; "from now, I shall address the blacks of South Africa as monkeys as I see the cute little wild monkeys do the same pick drop and litter".
+D. A. Masolo summerizes the foregoing in these words; "western attitude had started as a mere cultural bias, supported loosely by a racist orthodox biblical ideology.
+But it gradually grew into a formidable two-pronged historical reality: slavery and slave trade on one hand, and academic expressions on the other".
+We had earlier shown the obviousness of this in the decades of colonial occupation of the continent with its accompanying atrocities and doubts about African philosophy.